-Consultants fulfill three primary roles: (1) consultant, (2) Writing Center representative, and (3) committee member.
+Writing consultants fulfill three primary roles: (1) peer writing consultant, (2) Writing Center representative, and (3) Writing Center team member.
 Each quarter, consultants are scheduled for a certain number of hours per week, the majority of which will be spent consulting with writers, observing other sessions, and otherwise developing their consulting skills.
 In addition, consultants are expected to represent the Writing Center as needed by answering the telephone, visiting classes, and demonstrating Writing Center services.
-Lastly, consultants will serve as committee members or committee chairs and complete the various administrative tasks defined by their committee.
+Lastly, consultants will serve as team members to propose and execute individual and group projects with various administrative tasks that benefit the Writing Center community and its service to our campus.

 We accept applications every spring for consultants to start in the fall.